 It's easy to ask your friends and family for provider recommendations, but word of mouth won't tell you the whole story.
 Find a hospital with top marks for safety and quality, and that has the kind of top-notch facilities and tools you need for your care.
 If you need a doctor or surgeon, check out how many procedures they've performed and how their patients rate them on courtesy and respect.
 Most of all, find someone you trust.

-Leapfrog Hospital Survey Results The gold standard program for public reporting of hospital safety, quality, and resource use, including the results of our one-of-a-kind computerized prescription ordering evaluation tool.
+Leapfrog Hospital and ASC Survey Results The gold standard program for public reporting of hospital and ASC safety, quality, and resource use.

 Leapfrog Hospital Safety Grade A consumer-friendly letter grade rating of over 2,600 hospitals on their record of patient safety, created by The Leapfrog Group.